 Good luck finding the original, but if you’re willing to add a few more numbers (and subtract a whole lot of dollars, number 277 is extremely affordable.

 5. 1970 Ed Shaver Custom AMX

-Packaged on the “Exclusive Racing Car Series” card, this UK exclusive features the drag racer driven by U.S. serviceman Ed Shaver.
+Why?
+Packaged on the “Exclusive Racing Car Series” card, this UK exclusive is a model of the drag racer driven by U.S. serviceman Ed Shaver.
 “The blue version of this car isn’t hard to come by,” says Zarnock.
 “But the Ed Shaver decals and the blister pack add to the value.
 This one is probably the most sought-after diecast AMX replica ever produced.”
 Some were given away at the tracks where Shaver raced, and some were also available through a promotion, through which UK consumers could send in proof-of-purchase points to redeem for the profitable prize.

 4. 1974 Blue Rodger Dodger

 Why?
 “The last fully carded blue Rodger Dodger I saw sell went for $6,000 in 2012,” says Zarnock.
 The rarity of this car goes back to 1985, when a collector named Bob Parker stumbled upon the unique, blue variation, and plotted to sell them to turn a profit. “[Parker] was actually trading Matchbox cars for Hot Wheels with a collector in England,” Zarnock explains.
 “In one of the boxes he got, there were two of these cars.
 [Parker] knew the color was different, and asked the other guy to see if he could get more.
 The next box had five, which made a total of seven blue Rodger Dodgers…all of which he sold.
 He didn’t keep one for himself, because he assumed he could get more.”
 Of the seven, Zarnock says that only three were in complete packages, while the other four were perfectly cut “half packs.”